 Who needs WooCommerce role based pricing with product tables?

 WooCommerce Product Table users often ask us how they can add role-based pricing.
 They come from all industry sectors.
 First, let's look at some popular use cases:

 WooCommerce wholesale stores

 Lots of people use Product Table as a WooCommerce wholesale plugin because it creates a trade-friendly layout with small images and extra product data.
-It’s ideal for wholesale sites where customers are already familiar with your products and make regular orders with you.
+It's ideal for wholesale sites where customers are already familiar with your products and place regular orders.

-You can use the WC Role Based Price plugin to avoid having to create separate products for public and wholesale users.
+You can use a WooCommerce role based pricing plugin to avoid having to create separate products for public and wholesale users.
 Simply create a separate wholesale role with the User Role Editor plugin, and add a wholesale price for each product.